CodeJonesW/tubeScriptAiServer/README.md

 Download a google application credentials file from the Google Cloud Console and save it in location of choice.
 GCP Speech-to-Text API should be enabled.

+### 3. Provide OpenAI API Key

+Get an API key from OpenAI and save it.

 ### 3. Set Environment Variables

 Create a .env file with the following environment variables: